The Printable Guide on this webpage gives you the most important things

 Beautiful small forest of wide variety of trees (pine, spruce, cedar and eucalyptus imported from all over the world).
 At the 7000-foot elevation, just below the entrance to Haleakala National Park.
 Camping and hiking, but can be chilly.

-Free tour of Maui's only winery and free wine tasting.
+Free tour of Maui's only winery and free wine tasting at certain times each day.
 In Upcountry.
-Call 878-6058 or see their web site at
+Call 878-6058 or see www.mauihawaii.org/sights/tedeschi-winery.htm

 In Olowalu.
 Ask directions at the General Store.
 About a mile walk back into the fields, to see ancient rock carvings on a cliff.